-In the second part of the paper we ask ourselves whether the response of a variety of U.S. macro variables (other than the policy rate itself) to different aggregate shocks changed during the binding ZLB episode.
-Our empirical approach involves the estimation of a structural vector autoregressive model with time-varying coefficients (TVC-SVAR), driven by four shocks that are identified by means of a combination of long run and sign restrictions.
-Under the "irrelevance hypothesis" there should not be any significant change in the estimated responses over the binding ZLB period, relative to period before the ZLB was binding.
+In the second part of the paper, we ask ourselves whether the response of a variety of US macro variables (other than the policy rate itself) to different aggregate shocks changed during the binding ZLB episode.
+Our empirical approach involves the estimation of a structural vector autoregressive model with time-varying coefficients (TVC-SVAR), driven by four shocks that are identified by means of a combination of long-run and sign restrictions.
+Under the irrelevance hypothesis, there should not be any significant change in the estimated responses over the binding ZLB period relative to period before the ZLB was binding.
 This is indeed what we find.
 In particular, we show that the estimated response of the long-term interest rate during the ZLB period is very similar to its counterpart for the pre-ZLB period.
-Furthermore, when we estimate a "rule" for the long-term rate we find little evidence of a break during the ZLB period.
+Furthermore, when we estimate a "rule" for the long-term rate, we find little evidence of a break during the ZLB period.

-The previous findings are consistent with (but not a proof of) the notion that the adoption and fine-tuning of unconventional monetary policies (UMPs, henceforth) may have been highly effective during the ZLB period in steering the long rate as desired, despite an unchanged policy rate.
-To illustrate that interpretation we show how the previous findings can be reconciled with the predictions of a baseline New Keynesian model when we assume an interest rate rule based on a shadow interest rate.
-That rule can be interpreted as capturing the role of forward guidance (i.e. the management of expectations on the future path of the policy rate) in getting around the constraints imposed by the ZLB.
+The previous findings are consistent with (but not a proof of) the notion that the adoption and fine-tuning of unconventional monetary policies (UMPs) may have been highly effective during the ZLB period in steering the long rate as desired, despite an unchanged policy rate.
+To illustrate that interpretation, we show how the previous findings can be reconciled with the predictions of a baseline NK model when we assume an interest rate rule based on a shadow interest rate.
+That rule can be interpreted as capturing the role of forward guidance (i.e., the management of expectations on the future path of the policy rate) in getting around the constraints imposed by the ZLB.

 We want to warn the reader at the outset against two possible misinterpretations of our findings.
-Firstly, one may be tempted to view those findings as suggesting that, contrary to what mainstream economic theory implies in the presence of nominal rigidities, the ZLB is irrelevant "always and everywhere."
-Instead, our evidence focuses on a specific economy (the U.S.) and episode (the 2009Q1-2015Q4 period).
+First, one may be tempted to view those findings as suggesting that, contrary to what mainstream economic theory implies in the presence of nominal rigidities, the ZLB is irrelevant "always and everywhere."
+Instead, our evidence focuses on a specific economy (the United States) and episode (the 2009Q1-2015Q4 period).
 Several unconventional programs were adopted by the Federal Reserve during that period, which may account for our evidence.
 A binding ZLB could very well have a different impact in a different context if unaccompanied by such unconventional policies.

-Secondly, our "irrelevance" findings should not be interpreted as downplaying the significance of the Great Recession and the slowness of the subsequent recovery.
-Together with the associated deflationary pressures, they were undoubtedly the main factors behind the sharp reduction in the Federal Funds Rate down to its zero lower bound.
+Second, our "irrelevance" findings should not be interpreted as downplaying the significance of the Great Recession and the slowness of the subsequent recovery.
+Together with the associated deflationary pressures, they were undoubtedly the main factors behind the sharp reduction in the federal funds rate down to its ZLB.
 Our findings suggest, however, that no special role should be attributed to the ZLB constraint as explanation for the depth and persistence of the recession.
-Instead, the size, persistence and financial nature of the shocks experienced by the U.S. economy (before the start of the ZLB episode) are more likely explanations of the severity of the downturn, as had been the case for many other financial crises experienced by different countries in the past, and which did not generally involve a binding ZLB constraint.
+Instead, the size, persistence, and financial nature of the shocks experienced by the US economy (before the start of the ZLB episode) are more likely explanations of the severity of the downturn, as had been the case for many other financial crises experienced by different countries in the past, and which did not generally involve a binding ZLB constraint.

 The remainder of the paper is organized as follows.
-Section 2 discusses the related literature.
-Section 3 provides evidence on the impact of the binding ZLB on macroe-conomic volatility.
-Section 4 contrasts that evidence with the predictions of a baseline New Keynesian model.
-Section 5 studies how the binding ZLB constraint may have affected the economy's response to a variety of shocks.
-Section 6 analyzes the ability of a modified interest rate rule to account for the empirical evidence.
-Section 7 summarizes and concludes.
+Section II discusses the related literature.
+Section III provides evidence on the impact of the binding ZLB on macroeconomic volatility.
+Section IV contrasts that evidence with the predictions of a baseline NK model.
+Section V studies how the binding ZLB constraint may have affected the economy's response to a variety of shocks.
+Section VI analyzes the ability of a modified interest rate rule to account for the empirical evidence.
+Section VII summarizes and concludes.

-2 Related Literature
+II.
+Related Literature